Heritage Bank (Nigeria)

-Heritage Bank Plc., usually called Heritage Bank, is a financial services institution.
-It is one of the commercial banks licensed by the Central Bank of Nigeria, the country's banking regulator, with a national operating license, that offers retail banking, corporate banking, online/internet banking, investment banking and asset management services; its head office is at 292B Ajose Adeogun Street, Victoria Island, Lagos, Lagos State, Nigeria.
+Heritage Bank Plc., usually called Heritage Bank, was a financial services institution.
+It was one of the commercial banks licensed by the Central Bank of Nigeria, the country's banking regulator, with a national operating license, that offered retail banking, corporate banking, online/internet banking, investment banking and asset management services; its head office was at 143, Ahmadu Bello way, Victoria Island, Lagos, Lagos State, Nigeria.
+It's banking license was revoked on Monday, June 3rd 2024.

 Overview

 In 2012, the core investor, IEI Plc, through IEI Investments Limited, acquired the Societe Generale Bank of Nigeria license from the Central Bank of Nigeria.
 Having fulfilled all required criteria, the bank returned 100% of existing Societe Generale account holders’ money to their owners.
 Heritage Bank Plc is a large financial services provider in Nigeria.
 Currently licensed as a National Bank, it offers banking and financial services in the country, including the South, West, Southeast and the North.
 As of December 2015, the total asset valuation of the bank was estimated at US$1.7+ billion (NGN:483.4 billion).
 Its shareholders' equity is worth at least US$88 million (NGN:25 billion), the minimum capital requirement by the Central Bank of Nigeria, for national banks.